silverbulletmd/silverbullet/website/🔌 Plugs.md

-Silver Bullet at its core is bare bones in terms of functionality, most of its power it gains from **plugs**.
+SilverBullet at its core is bare bones in terms of functionality, most of its power it gains from **plugs**.

 Plugs are an extension mechanism (implemented using a library called PlugOS that’s part of the silverbullet repo) that runs “plug” code on the server in Deno web workers ([with severely locked down permissions](https://deno.land/manual@v1.28.2/runtime/workers#instantiation-permissions)), and in the browser using web workers.